How To Soften Water In A Home Aquarium Or Fishbowl? (5 Easy Peasy Methods)

-This step is more like for DIY persons.
-We find this method as the simplest among them all.
-The reason for saying so is because it won't take you more than ten minutes to figure out whether your water has gone hard or not.
+This step is more like for DIY people.
+We find this method the simplest among them all.
+The reason for saying so is that it won’t take more than ten minutes to figure out whether your water has gone hard.
 You stay in your comfort zone and carry out the testing yourself.

-How do you use these test kits?
-Insert the test strip in a container filled with aquarium water, and wait for a few minutes.
+Insert the test strip into a container filled with aquarium water, and wait for a few minutes.
 Test strips come with color charts, so observe the color change.
 The corresponding color change in the water with that of the color chart will determine if you have a soft water aquarium or not.

 Measure the PH value of your water